KenCorbettJr/underwater-archeologist-certification/README.md

-# Underwater Learning
+# Tidal Explorers

-A Next.js application where middle schoolers can learn about underwater archeology and earn certification as junior underwater archeologists.
+A Next.js application where middle schoolers can learn about underwater archeology and earn certification as junior underwater archeologists through Tidal Explorers.

 ## Features